Mishieck/jsonat/README.md

 #### __Description__

 The method `parse` converts a string in JSON format to a JavaScript value.
-Its reviver parses values stringified using `stringify`.
+It uses a reviver taht revives values stringified using `stringify`.

 #### __Syntax__
 `parse(value)`